 This is about Mathias Klang.
 For a more formal curriculum vitae, click here.

-Prior to this I was an Associate Professor in Political Communication and Social Media at University of Massachusetts in Boston, and before that I was a Docent at the University of Göteborg and the University of Borås.
+Prior to this, I was an Associate Professor in Political Communication and Social Media at the University of Massachusetts in Boston, and before that, I was a Docent at the University of Göteborg and the University of Borås.

 My research explores the ways in which we attempt to control technology and the ways in which our technology regulates us.
 In particular, I am fascinated as to how technology impacts on civil rights.
 My work looks at the ways in which our desire for convenient technology have led us to a slow but steady deterioration of many of our fundamental rights.
 The point of this work is not to avoid technology, but to imagine the legal protections and social norms needed in a technological society.